 - Coda: Anyway, goodbye.

 Remember lyric sheets?
-With every copy of TFATF ordered directly from Radiant Future Records, you’ll get one.
+We do, with fondness.
+Having something to hold and read while you wig out to the music was half the fun of getting a new album.
+And now, with every copy of Thanks For All the Fish ordered directly from Radiant Future Records, you’ll get an old-fashioned lyric sheet.
 For nothing!
-Blimey, anyone would think we were all socialists or commies or something.
-Proudly professionally printed, droolingly designed to perfectly partner the album artwork, it also fits snugly into the back of Words in Your Shell-Like – yes, it’s A5, folks.
+Blimey, anyone would think we were all socialists or communists or something.
+Professionally printed, delicately designed to perfectly partner the album artwork, it is a welcome addition to something beginning with w.
+It also slips snugly into the back of Words in Your Shell-Like – it’s A5, if you speak DIN.

 The lyric sheet is your ideal companion for that perfect evening of apocalyptic misogyny and rapacious hoovering up of resources.
-And of course the lyric sheet will be signed personally by the creator (that’s Gordon, not God).
+And of course it will be signed personally by the creator (that’s Gordon, not God).
 The lyric sheet will not be available with regular on-line purchases through Amazon and their ilk, nor their elk.
 Don’t be left out!

 Deja Vu All Over Again

-And for those who like continuity, not only is Gordon once again playing his trademark Rickenbacker 4003 on this album, Thanks For All the Fish was mastered by the same engineer responsible for the defining Rickenbacker bass sound all those years ago on Kimono My House, namely Richard Digby Smith.
-Fishy guests this time around include Adrian Stout from the Tiger Lillies, brandishing his electric saw, and members of the Polkaholix and the Berliner Staatskapelle.
+For those who like continuity, not only is Gordon once again playing his trademark Rickenbacker 4003 on this album, Thanks For All the Fish was mastered by the same engineer responsible for the defining Rickenbacker bass sound all those years ago on Kimono My House, namely Richard Digby Smith.
+Long-time accompanists Ralf Leeman (guitar) and Romain Vicente (drums) naturally make their aural mark.
+And fishy guests this time around include Adrian Stout from the Tiger Lillies brandishing his electric saw, and members of the Polkaholix and the Berliner Staatskapelle.